-This search prioritizes Assistant and Associate Professor candidates in Artificial Intelligence, Machine Learning, Algorithmic Fairness, Data Science, and Computer Systems.
+This search prioritizes Assistant and Associate Professor candidates in Artificial Intelligence, Machine Learning, Data Science, Privacy and Security, and related areas.
 However, we will consider exceptional candidates at all ranks commensurate with experience, and in all areas of Computer and Data Sciences.
 In addition to foundational research, candidates with collaborative research programs in applied areas of Computer and Data Sciences are encouraged to apply.

 Case Western Reserve University, Case School of Engineering, and the Department of Computer and Data Sciences are committed to increasing representation of all communities in computing.
 The department places significant emphasis on socially responsible computing, as well as inclusion and diversity in research, education, and community outreach.
-Underrepresented minorities and those with demonstrated effort on increasing participation in computing are strongly encouraged to apply.
+Candidates committed to increasing the participation of underrepresented minorities in computing are strongly encouraged to apply.

 Candidates must have a PhD in Computer Science or a closely related field.
 Candidates seeking positions at the Assistant Professor level should demonstrate potential for excellence in innovative research.
 Candidates seeking positions at the Associate Professor level should have established a significant research reputation nationally and possess a record of extramural funding.
 Candidates seeking positions at the level of full Professor should be recognized internationally for research excellence, leadership and scholarship in their discipline.